fadhiilrachman/SimpegCI/README.md

-# SimpegCI
+# Sistem Informasi Kepegawaian
-Sistem Informasi Kepegawaian based CodeIgniter
+Sistem Informasi Kepegawaian based on CodeIgniter

+## Overview
+This work is belongs to my homework task